EilzDragon92/Portfolio/LeetCode/Hard/0042-trapping-rain-water/README.md

 1\.
 For each index, calculate height of the highest wall in its right.
 Let `max_r[i]` be the height of the highest wall in the right of index `i`.

 2\.
 Iterate each index, calculate height of the highest wall in its left.
-Let `max_l` be the the height of the highest wall in the left of the current index.
+Let `max_l` be the height of the highest wall in the left of the current index.

 3\.
 Choose the smaller value among `max_l` and `max_r[i]`.
 Let it be `tmp`.